Lydia Lee Mather: Marriage to Cotton Mather

 Mather found him to be hard to live with in some ways.
 He was a great minister, but he could be overbearing, certain that he was always right, and extremely pious.
 He also spent most of each day working in his study, coming out just for meals and prayer.
 Cotton began to be depressed and humiliated by Mather's rages, which were nearly always directed at him.
 By 1719, Cotton was finding it difficult at times to bear Mather's behavior, but he was proud of this ability to overcome her "prodigious paroxysms", a term he used to describe the behavior of people who did not agree with him.
 Although Cotton worried to what extend his relationship with Mather might affect his ministry, there is no evidence that anyone was aware of Mather's condition.
 He began writing in his journal in Latin and Greek so that she could not understand what he wrote about her.
 Cotton was concerned about the effect that her anger had on him and his children.
 He also noted in his diaries that he was concerned that she would make markings or destroy his journals.

 Cotton assumed debts incurred by Mather's husband.
 When Cotton had to cut back on household expenses and those for his children during the economic crisis of 1719, it appears that Mather did not help out with funds from her estate.

-In 1721, Mather sent his daughters Hannah and Elizabeth to a boarding school, to remove them from the influencee of Mather's niece who lived with them for a while.
+In 1721, Mather sent his daughters Hannah and Elizabeth to a boarding school, to remove them from the influences of Mather's niece who lived with them for a while.
 During the smallpox epidemic, Mather stayed with her daughter Katherine and her family on Spectacle Island in the Boston Harbor.
 Cotton's daughter Abigail and her newborn baby died of the disease.
-Cotton's father, Increase, had a diabilating stroke and died the following year.
+Cotton's father, Increase, had a debilitating stroke and died the following year.